BrandingClient ResourcesMarketing

 If you have already started developing your positioning strategy, you can move on to the second phase, which involves choosing your positioning statements.
 Here are three tips to consider before selecting your product positioning statements:

-- Ask questions.
-Questions allow you to clarify what your audience wants and need from your product.
+2. Ask questions.
+Questions allow you to clarify what your audience wants and needs from your product.
 When answering your questions, keep your answers brief and straightforward.

-- Consider a range.
+3. Consider a range.
 Your positioning statements should be accurate and effective but not so positive that they come across as false.
-When answering your questions, look for something in the middle, not too optimistic and not too negative.
+When answering your questions, look for something in the middle, not too optimistic or negative.

 In addition, here are some common questions to ask yourself when creating your positioning statements: